Studio Visit with AIDA

 "Born in Iran, Aida arrived in the UK as a political refugee in the early 1980′s with her family and settled in London.
 Now from her base in Hackney Wick she produces fine art print editions for her avid audience.
 One of Aida’s recent campaigns, 'Print is Power' takes the form of free public screen printing workshops, most notably held at the Victoria & Albert Museum, which successfully demonstrate how, with the right design and message, traditional printmaking can allow anyone to make a large-scale social impact."

-It's not the first time we have visited Aida in her studio, we caught up with her and the Hysteria ladies (Collagism and Shubby) back in March (covered here) as they were putting the finishing touches to their collaborative collage works for their group show Hsyteria, still on show at London's oldest patisserie Maison Bertaux until the 15th June.
+It's not the first time we have visited Aida in her studio, we last caught up with her and the Hysteria ladies (Collagism and Shubby) back in March (covered here) as they were putting the finishing touches to their collaborative collage works for their group show Hsyteria, which was on show at London's oldest patisserie Maison Bertaux in June 2014.

 On this occasion it was all about Aida and the new body of works she was preparing for her upcoming show at Bradbury and Blanchard gallery in Sheffield, set to opens on the 5th June 2014.
 Aida told us us she has been 'chained to her printing press' for the last few months testing images/colours and building up the multiple layers of the complex print pieces she plans to present at what is surprisingly her very first solo show titled 'HABROS'.

 Often not leaving her studio for days on end she tells us, Aida took a short tea break on our visit to talk about the upcoming exhibition and showed us some of the new works before leaving us to get on with taking photos while she went back to work, jumping between rinsing newly exposed screens which she somehow seemed to expose while talking to us and prepping artwork for the next set of coated screens.